Armed forces fighting war for country’s survival: PbBC

 tap to bring up your browser menu and select 'Add to homescreen' to pin the The News web appGot it!

-LAHORE: The Punjab Bar Council (PbBC) has said that the Pakistan Army and intelligence agencies are fighting a war for the country’s survival on multiple fronts.
+LAHORE: The Punjab Bar Council (PbBC) has said that the Pakistan Army and intelligence agencies are fighting a war of the country’s survival on multiple fronts.

-The executive body of PbBC unanimously passed a resolution on Saturday, saying that all the institutions needed to act within the ambit of the Constitution and law.

-LAHORE: The Punjab Bar Council (PbBC) has said that the Pakistan Army and intelligence agencies are fighting a war for the country’s survival on multiple fronts.
+LAHORE: The Punjab Bar Council (PbBC) has said that the Pakistan Army and intelligence agencies are fighting a war of the country’s survival on multiple fronts.

-The executive body of PbBC unanimously passed a resolution on Saturday, saying that all the institutions needed to act within the ambit of the Constitution and law.